Geometric-Averaged Preference Optimization for Soft Preference Labels: Abstract

 \section{Abstract}

 Many algorithms for aligning LLMs with human preferences assume that human preferences are binary and deterministic.
-However, it is reasonable to think that they can vary with different individuals, and thus should be distributional to reflect the fine-grained relationship between the responses.
+However, human preferences can vary across individuals, and therefore should be represented distributionally.
 In this work, we introduce the distributional \textit{soft preference labels} and improve Direct Preference Optimization (DPO) with a weighted geometric average of the LLM output likelihood in the loss function.
-In doing so, the scale of learning loss is adjusted based on the soft labels, and the loss with equally preferred responses would be close to zero.
-This simple modification can be easily applied to any DPO family and helps the models escape from the over-optimization and objective mismatch prior works suffer from.
-In our experiments, we simulate the soft preference labels with AI feedback from LLMs and demonstrate that geometric averaging consistently improves performance on standard benchmarks for alignment research.
-In particular, we observe more preferable responses than binary labels and significant improvements with data where modestly-confident labels are in the majority.
+This approach adjusts the scale of learning loss based on the soft labels such that the loss would approach zero when the responses are closer to equally preferred.
+This simple modification can be easily applied to any DPO-based methods and mitigate over-optimization and objective mismatch, which prior works suffer from.
+Our experiments simulate the soft preference labels with AI feedback from LLMs and demonstrate that geometric averaging consistently improves performance on standard benchmarks for alignment research.
+In particular, we observe more preferable responses than binary labels and significant improvements where modestly-confident labels are in the majority.